clevepl/aspen-book-list/readme.txt

 3. In your website's wp-config.php, add the line define( 'ASPEN_API_CATALOG_URL', 'https://search.aspen-discovery.org');

-Replace https://search.aspen-discovery.org with your catalog's URL; Do not include the trailing backslash at the end of your catalog's URL.
+Replace https://search.aspen-discovery.org with your catalog's URL; do not include a trailing backslash at the end of your catalog's URL.

-4. Clone this repository and place it in the plugins folder.
+4. Download https://github.com/clevepl/aspen-book-list/archive/refs/heads/main.zip and unzip directory into your plugins directory folder
 5. Activate the plugin through the 'Plugins' screen in WordPress (or WP-CLI).

 == For Development ==

+If you wish to customize this, you will need to be familiar with the wordPress block building process (https://developer.wordpress.org/block-editor/getting-started/tutorial/ is a good place to start)

 1. Clone repository
 2. run `npm run install` within the directory
-3. If you are modifying the class or adding a new class, run
+3. If you are adding a new class, run `composer dump-autoload -o` in plugin's root foldeer

 == Frequently Asked Questions ==